 Some of the hotel programmes also offer good value.
 Radisson Rewards (the Radisson, Park Plaza and Park Inn scheme) transfers at 1:3 from Membership Rewards, for example.
 Their top hotels generally only cost 70,000 points per night so just over 23,000 Membership Rewards points.
 This is easily over 1p per point of value.
 That would make your sign-up bonus worth £200.

 American Express states on the Gold Business website that “you will not receive the sign-up bonus if you have held a Membership Rewards enrolled card [ie Platinum, Gold or Green American Express card] in the six months before you apply.”
 This includes personal and business cards.

 For clarity, you will definitely receive the sign-up bonus if you already have a British Airways, Marriott Bonvoy, Nectar or Platinum Cashback American Express card.

 You’ll need a small business Visa or Mastercard as well

 The only major issue with Amex business cards, including American Express Business Gold, is the lack of acceptance by some suppliers.

 Realistically, you will need to have a Visa or Mastercard as well to ensure that you can always get a card accepted.
-I recommend the Capital On Tap Business Rewards Visa credit card.
+For limited companies, I recommend the Capital On Tap Business Rewards Visa credit card.
 Capital On Tap offers 10,000 Avios for signing up and a very generous earning rate of 1 Avios per £1.

 The Head for Points verdict: